kibis-is/katavault/CONTRIBUTING.md

 ### 1.2.
 Scope

-A scope may be provided to a commit’s type, to provide additional contextual information and is contained within a parenthesis
+A scope may be provided to a commit's type, to provide additional contextual information and is contained within a parenthesis.

+> 💡 **TIP:** Using the targeted package name as the scope helps identify where this commit is intended.

 ### 1.3.
 Subject